 Jennifer said she's learned about local traffic operations such as signals, signage, roadway striping, curb markings and parking management, in addition to transportation planning and traffic calming and safety.

 "We like to get the intern exposed to as many aspects of transportation as we can, both locally and regionally," said Andy Dillard, a traffic engineer associate who acted as Jennifer's mentor throughout her eight weeks on the job.
-He said the
+He said the Town of Danville has participated in the High School Internship Program for about 10 years.

 Jennifer worked on the striping plan for her own high school's parking lot and drop-off area and, while driving around with Dillard, got to see what she called "cool new traffic things" that had changed, such as where radar trailers were being placed.